hummingbot/hummingbot/documentation/docs/installation/docker_macOS.md

-# MacOS/Linux Installation from Docker
+# MacOS Installation from Docker

 Using a pre-compiled version of `hummingbot` from Docker allows you to run `hummingbot` with a single line command.